zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

   )
 FROM Module.City
 ```
+The column names in this case would be `Name` and a `null` name which would not be possible to refer to.

 In OQL v2, such queries are no longer allowed.
 You must always provide an alias for subqueries that do not result in a named column.
 The query above can be rewritten as follows: